 In today’s quick read I will reveal a truth I consistently find.
 This is the one simple reason business owners don’t delegate.

-Studies show successful delegation in business is a central ingredients of success.
-If you are able to employ even one or two people in the first few years of growth you’ll do well.
+Studies show successful delegation in business is a central ingredient of success.
+If you can employ even one or two people in the first few years of growth you’ll do well.
 Hiring will help share the load.
 This will make you far more likely to succeed and survive than those who try and go it alone.

 The Truth Of The Matter

 But at the end of the day, you know and I know the truth.
 Keeping your thumb in every pie doesn’t serve you, your business or your team.
 You need to find ways to have more time, more productivity, and more profits.
 You want to enjoy the relief, the clarity and the freedom of things getting done without you.
 And you have to know the weight of the world doesn’t need to rest permanently on your shoulders.

 Being able to delegate effectively will give you all these benefits!
 Despite your pride in a job well done, this is the best way.
 Even though you love variety, and you have to keep up high standards, your business will only be able to level up if you master the art of delegation.

 I have found there’s one simple reason why you don’t move forward with this.
 But there are three stories I hear consistently that cover up this one truth.
 Have you heard these before?: